Reparenting: Biochemical

-Self-Esteem
+Self-esteem

 Lilian M. Wissink conducted a study to determine self-reparenting's effect on self-esteem.
 Human subjects were divided into two groups, a treatment group that consisted of 10 people, and a control group that consisted of 12 people.
 The sample group was made up of students and staff from a rural university, and only the treatment group went through self-reparenting treatment.
 The subjects were given questionnaires to measure their level of self-esteem before and after treatment.
 The result showed that subjects that received self-reparenting had significantly increased levels of self-esteem while the control group had decreased levels of self-esteem.

-Crime Rehabilitation
+Crime rehabilitation

-A psychologist by the name of Gloria Noriega conducted a study to analyze the effects of self-reparenting on female delinquents in jail, who were between the ages of eleven and eighteen.
+Gloria Noriega conducted a study to analyze the effects of self-reparenting on female delinquents in jail, who were between the ages of eleven and eighteen.
 In the study, all of the subjects received exactly the same treatment to support the theory that the effects of self-reparenting can be directly replicated.
 According to the results, twenty seven of the twenty eight subjects expressed less aggression, fewer conflicts with parents, increased motivation to achieve goals, and increased self-esteem in comparison to how they were before treatment.
 The subject that didn't show change was a drug abuser and clinicians concluded that more specialized treatment was required.

 Controversies

-Terminology and Definitions
+Terminology and definitions

 Although reparenting is widely practiced, there is no set system of terminology among practitioners.
 In addition, the definitions of commonly used terms differ in definition among practitioners.
 The vagueness produced by these two weaknesses present danger of miscommunication between the therapist and the patient during treatment.
 The patient may also not fully understand the information shared with them when contracting or terminating treatment.

-Therapist-Patient Relationship
+Therapist-patient relationship

 The nature of reparenting often requires the therapist to develop a close relationship with the client.
 There is no protocol to provide the boundary as to what the therapist can or cannot do.
 Often, it is up to the therapist to determine the plan of action to take when faced with a dilemma during treatment.

-Frame of Reference
+Frame of reference

 There is no way to objectively determine the success in completely replacing the client's parent ego state after reparenting therapy.
 The therapist can only rely on the client's subjective statement, which may conflict with the therapist's account of the results.
 This conflict leads to questioning whether the therapy actually succeeded in reforming the Parent ego state.